sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

       - **required**: false
       - **type**: Boolean
-      - **description**: If specified as true, the silence entry will be automatically cleared once the condition it is siliencing is resolved.
+      - **description**: If specified as true, the silence entry will be automatically cleared once the condition it is silencing is resolved.
       - **example**: true
   : - `reason`
       - **required**: false
       - **type**: String
       - **description**: If specified, this free-form string is used to provide context or rationale for the reason this silence entry was created.
-      - **example**: "pre-arranged maintenenance window" : - `subscription`: String, required if `check` not specified
+      - **example**: "pre-arranged maintenance window" : - `subscription`: String, required if `check` not specified
       - **required**: true, unless `client` is specified
       - **type:** String